TypeScript Simple Types

 Overview of Boolean Type

-The boolean type is a fundamental data type in programming that is used to represent true or false values.
+The Boolean type is a fundamental data type used to represent true or false values.
 Its purpose is to allow developers to make decisions and control the flow of a program based on these binary choices.

 Examples of Boolean Values

-Boolean values are a fundamental concept in computer programming, representing the two possible states of true or false.
-In programming languages like Python, Java, and C++, boolean values are used extensively to control the flow of execution in conditional statements and loops.
-A boolean value can only be one of these two options and is commonly used to make decisions and perform comparisons.
-Here are a few examples of boolean values and how they are used in programming.
+Boolean values represent the two possible states of true or false.
+In programming languages like Python, Java, and C++, Boolean values are used extensively to control the flow of execution in conditional statements and loops.
+A Boolean value can only be one of these two options and is commonly used to make decisions and perform comparisons.
+Here are a few examples of Boolean values and how they are used in programming:

 Number